ibtyog/intersection-simulator/README.md

 Returns path to generated flow file.

 ### simulation.py
-This file is used to ran singular simulation
+This file is used to ran singular simulation in headless mode.
+Inputs are:
+- config_file - configuration file of scenario,
+- routes_file - routes file, generated in routes.py.

+There is available option of forcing ending of simulation, by default simulation lasts till all vehicles leave scenario.

+Function returns array of (True,True,True) if simulation ended successfully.